frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

     7        4  missing-cell       Row at position "7" has a missing cell in field "population" at position "4"
 ```

-Now it's even worse but regarding data validation errors, the more the better, actually.
+Now it's even worse, but regarding data validation errors, the more, the better, actually.
 Thanks to the metadata, we were able to reveal some critical errors:
-- the bad data types i.e. `Ireland` instead of an id
+- the bad data types, i.e. `Ireland` instead of an id
 - the bad relation between `id` and `neighbor_id`: we don't have a country number 5

 In the next section, we will clean up the data.

 ## Transforming data

-> Currently, the pipeline capabilities are under consruction.
-It's already possible to run `dataflows` spec as a pipeline and more is coming but, for now, we will use Python programming for data cleaning.
+> Currently, the pipeline capabilities are under construction.
+It's already possible to run `dataflows` spec as a pipeline, and more is coming but, for now, we will use Python programming for data cleaning.

-We will use metadata to fix all the types problems automatically.
+We will use metadata to fix all the types of problems automatically.
 The only two things we need to handle manually:
 - France's population
 - Germany's neighborhood